NCIOCPL/ebms-drupal7/migration/README.md

 ## Create the Web Site

-Execute these commands on the new server.
+Creation of the new production site should probably happen a few days before the planned cutover to the new site.
+To create the site, execute these commands on the new server.
 The `migrate.sh` command can take 14-15 hours to complete on the CBIIT-hosted servers, so it is necessary to start the job early in the morning so that it completes before midnight, when CBIIT performs database and/or network maintenance which would cause the job to fail.
 Even though this step is run in the background, it is necessary to wait until it has finished before proceeding with the next commands.
+You can monitor progress while `migrate.sh` is running by executing `cat nohup.out` from time to time.

 ```
 cd /local/drupal/ebms